ttminhzz/FPGA-based-Lightweight-Cryptography/README.md

 ## Python Golden Model

-A Python golden model is included to verify the FPGA output.
+File: `golden_model/present80_golden.py`

-The golden model simulates the PRESENT-80 algorithm independently from the Verilog design.
-It is used to generate the expected ciphertext for each plaintext/key pair.
+The golden model is used to generate the expected ciphertext independently from the Verilog design.

 Run: